-- Explain to the candidate that the hospital as a section 501(c)(3) organization may not endorse or oppose any candidate, allow campaign literature to be distributed on hospital premises, or be involved in any campaign fundraising. - Explore with the candidate what type of event he or she has in mind (debate, speech, or issues briefing) and explain the restrictions for each. - Share this memorandum with any hospital staff working on the event; make sure they understand the restrictions. - Ensure that all hospital materials produced in connection with the appearance include a disclaimer stating that the activity is not intended to reflect an endorsement for, or opposition to, any candidate or political party. - Consult with your local counsel and/or AHA before making any commitments.
+- Explain to the candidate that the hospital as a section 501(c)(3) organization may not endorse or oppose any candidate, allow campaign literature to be distributed on hospital premises, or be involved in any campaign fundraising. - Explore with the candidate what type of event he or she has in mind (debate, speech, or issues briefing) and explain the restrictions for each. - Share this memorandum with any hospital staff working on the event; make sure they understand the rules they must follow. - Ensure that all hospital materials produced in connection with the appearance of the candidate include a disclaimer stating that the activity is not intended to reflect an endorsement for, or opposition to, any candidate or political party. - Consult with your local counsel before making any commitments.

-Question: Is it permissible to invite a candidate to speak at the hospital in a capacity unrelated to her or her candidacy for public office?
+Question: Is it permissible to invite a candidate to speak at the hospital in a capacity unrelated to his or her candidacy for public office?

 Yes.
-Under both IRS and FEC regulations, a public figure who happens to be a candidate may be invited to speak at a hospital event in another capacity without having to provide equal opportunities to opposing candidates or incurring an impermissible corporate contribution.
+Under both IRS and FEC regulations, a public figure who also happens to be a candidate may be invited to speak at a hospital event in another capacity, without the hospital having to provide equal opportunities to opposing candidates or incurring an impermissible corporate contribution.
 However, the hospital must exercise care to distinguish this appearance from a campaign event.